kundajelab/chipseq_pipeline/README.md

 ```
 -par_lvl [PAR_LEVEL; 0-7]
 ```
-0: no parallel jobs (identical to `-no_par`, all subtasks for each replicate will also be serialized)
+0: no parallel jobs (equivalent to `-no_par`, all subtasks for each replicate will also be serialized)
 1: no replicates/controls in parallel (subtasks for each replicate can be parallelized)
 2: 2 replicates/controls in parallel
 3: 2 replicates/controls and 2 peak-callings in parallel (default)